Ninja-Squad/ninja-squad.github.com/_posts/2016-01-20-become-a-ninja-angular-2-ebook-release.md

 When you buy the book, we send you an email with a link for the download and an invoice.
 Don’t worry, we won't spam you, we'll just send you emails when we release a significant update.

-The ebook covers all the things you have to know to start coding great apps in Angular 2.
+The ebook covers all the things you have to know to start coding great apps in Angular&nbsp;2.
 Check out [the content](https://books.ninja-squad.com/angular2#toc)!
-A few chapters will be added when the framework is slightly more mature (Remember that Angular 2 is still in beta).
+A few chapters will be added when the framework is slightly more mature (Remember that Angular&nbsp;2 is still in beta).
 Of course, all future updates will be free if you buy the ebook now.

 We are still working on the "Pro package", with a great set of exercises to build a full project step by step.